DinoChiesa/dpc-Angular-Todo/README.md

       "https://api.usergrid.com/{your_org}/{your_app}/roles/guest/permissions"

 The use of Yeoman
 ========================

+You don't need to know this to use the project.
+I'm adding it here only for interest.

+I started this project using yoeman because someone told me to do it.

 As far as I can tell, Yeoman  scaffolds out new webapps and other types of apps.
 I dont know what Bower is, but it uses that.
 It also uses Grunt which is just a task manager, like a build tool for Javascript, based on Node.js.

 I started this project by doing this: